EnterpriseDB/tpa/docs/src/harp.md

 If the `--harp-consensus-protocol bdr` option is given to `tpaexec configure`, then TPA will set `harp_consensus_protocol` to `bdr` in config.yml.
-In this case the existing BDR instances will be used for consensus, and no further configuration is required.
+In this case the existing PGD instances will be used for consensus, and no further configuration is required.

 ## Configuring a separate user for harp proxy